who we are

 Sustainable Tallahassee is a 501(c)(3) non-profit organization under the Federal IRS code, a corporation under the laws of the State of Florida, and a charitable organization registered with the State of Florida's Division of Consumer Services.
-We are an approved non-profit with the Community Foundation of North Florida and listed in Guidestar.
-Our Guidestar profile with the Foundation may be accessed at: https://findlearngive.guidestar.org/nonprofit.aspx?orgId=1127600.
+We are an approved non-profit with the Community Foundation of North Florida and listed in GuideStar.
+Our GuideStar profile may be accessed at: https://www.guidestar.org/profile/26-2357163.
+Sustainable Tallahassee is governed by a board of directors and led by an executive director.
+A current list of directors, officers, and employees can be viewed HERE.

 One of the KCCI inaugural projects that first year was "Greenovation".
 The Greenovation Catalyst team developed a goal that Tallahassee could become a more environmentally conscious city and function as a catalyst for stimulating green industry and green collar jobs.